QuentinCG/QAzureStorageRestApi/README.md

  - <b>Delete file</b>
  - <b>Get user download file URL</b> (SAS token with read right to provide, <a href="#annex-get-sas-token">more details on how to get the SAS token here</a>)

-This class <a href="https://download.qt.io/archive/qt/">is compatible with any Qt 5 version and should be compatible with Qt6 version</a> (only required libraries: QtNetwork and QtCore)
+This class <a href="https://download.qt.io/archive/qt/">is compatible with any Qt 5 and any Qt6 version</a> (only required libraries: QtNetwork and QtCore, NO NEED OF OFFICIAL MICROSOFT LIBRARY)

-<b>Important note: This project only support connection using `account credentials` and therefore does not support connection using `SAS credentials`.</b>
+<b>This project supports connection using `account credentials` and `SAS credentials` depending on your need.</b>

 <img src="azure.png" width="300">

 ## How to use